Nic-Coons/resume-gen/resume.md

 ### _PROFILE_ {#profile}

 Conscientious and driven professional with a broad skill set who likes to get things done.
 Strong attention to detail.
-Able to multitask and bring multiple projects to completion at once.
-Focused on building user-friendly, standards-based, visually engaging, web sites from concept to testing.
+Ability to multitask and bring multiple projects to completion at once.
+Focused on building user-friendly, standards-based, and visually engaging, web sites from concept to testing.
 Always excited about the latest technology developments, and constantly striving to expand my capabilities.

 ------